top of page

 Rafaella standing for a portrait, hand on her hip and laughing while looking to the side.

-Now, I don’t identify as a healer of anyone except myself but learning the meaning of my name decades ago was definitely telling and motivating.
-And I wouldn’t have any other name!
+“I don’t identify as a healer of anyone but myself -- but learning the meaning of my name decades ago was both telling and motivating.
+I wouldn’t want any other name.”

 Name pronunciation

-Eng: Rah-fee-l-la
+Englist: Rah-fee-l-la

-Sp: Rrah-fah-eh-lah
+Spanish: Rrah-fah-eh-lah

-My name means: God heals, God has healed, Healer, Doctor
+My name means: God heals.
+God has healed.
+Healer.
+Doctor.

 bottom of page